PMU Overlay Config Object

 PM_CONFIG_IPI_PSU_CORTEXA53_0_MASK | PM_CONFIG_IPI_PSU_CORTEXR5_0_MASK | PM_CONFIG_IPI_PSU_CORTEXR5_1_MASK, /* IPI Mask */

-• Example: None of the masters has permission to load next overlay config object.
-(Note: Loading of infinite overlay config object is not secure and not system friendly.
-Therefore att some time script should disable changing of configs).
+NOTE: The loading of infinite overlay config objects is not secure and not system friendly.
+Therefore, at some time the script should disable the changing of configs.

 /* SET CONFIG SECTION */